University of Hull: Expansion in the 21st century

 In 2000 the university bought the site of University College Scarborough on Filey Road, Scarborough, plus two linked buildings on the same road.
 This became the University of Hull Scarborough Campus.

 A further significant expansion took place in 2003, when the buildings of the former Humberside University campus, which were situated immediately adjacent to Hull University's main campus, were purchased.
 The acquisition increased the size of the Cottingham Road campus by more than a third.
 It was the largest single act of expansion in the history of the university.
 Hull University fully occupied the newly acquired premises in the 2005 academic year; the area becoming the university's West Campus.
 The site now houses the Hull York Medical School and the relocated business school, which is located in three of the most prominent buildings – Wharfe, Derwent and Esk.

-In 2012, the university began the ambitious refurbishment of the Brynmor Jones Library, a £28 million project which will transform the 7 storey former workplace of Philip Larkin, into a learning hub suitable for students for years to come.
+In 2012, the university began the ambitious refurbishment of the Brynmor Jones Library, a £28 million project to transform the seven-storey former workplace of Philip Larkin, into a learning hub suitable for contemporary student needs.
 The project was completed in 2015.